Risingson/eveeyedocs/docs/data/node.md

 ### IHUB Activity defense modifier
 Colors nodes after the sovereign alliance and displays the ADM index number.
 ### IHUB Sovereign Coalition
+Colors nodes after the sovereign coalition
 !!! warning
     This data is pulled from [http://coalitionsin.space/](http://coalitionsin.space/) and might be outdated due to lack of maintainance of that list.

 ## Cost Indices
-Colors nodes after the selected index and displays the number.
+Colors nodes after the selected index and displays its index number.
 <!--### Manufacturing
 ### Invention
 ### Copying